Postgresql database normalization lab on trees dataset

 - dimensions

-- what about idbase, remarkable, and anomaly ? can these stay in the trees table ?
+- what about idbase, remarkable, and outlier ? can these stay in the trees table ?

 - does arrondissement need its own table ?